 This classic, homemade meatloaf recipe is low in sodium and full of all the savory flavors you know and love.
-Even if you’re not keeping a low-sodium diet, this is still one hell of a meatloaf recipe!
+It uses simple pantry-common ingredients and is ready in about one hour.

 A low-sodium, hearty classic meatloaf with all the savory flavor you know and love.